 Per iods Content Personal Study Objectives Week 1 2 per.
 Introduction to the course and review of safety measures Laboratory: Introduction to safety rules and how to work in the laboratory, hangars and runways.
 Hangars (review): safety measures, GPU and electrostatic connection Summarize important concepts concerning safety in the laboratory, the hangars and on the runways.
 Write an individual report that will be handed in at the end of the course.
 0265 Week 2 2 per.
 Familiarisation with avionics systems installed in general and business aviation Hangars: Identification of radiocommunication and radionavigation systems installed in aircraft at the school Review elements seen in the theoretical part of the class regarding the setup (implementation, installation) of avionics in aircraft.
 Write report (individually) to be handed in at the end of the course.
 0265 # 2.1 and 5.1.
 Week 3 2 per.
 Preparation for Restricted Operator's Certificate Exam Laboratory: Analysis of difficulties encountered in studying CIR-21 document Situational radio communication exercises Scenario questionnaire Study CIR-21 document distributed by Industry Canada In-class correction of the scenario questionnaire 0265 # 2.3.
 Week 4 2 per.
-License Exam to obta Operator's Certificate Qualification nin the Restricted The mark for this class as well as the preceding class, will be determined by the mark obtained on the Industry Canada exam.
+License Exam to obtain the Restricted Operator's Certificate with Aeronautical Qualification The mark for this class as well as the preceding class, will be determined by the mark obtained on the Industry Canada exam.
 0265 # 2.3.
 Week 5 2 per Verifying principles and characteristics of an antenna EMW Laboratory: o Length of an antenna depending on the frequency o Impedance adaptation o Grounding of a Marconi antenna Write report (individually) to be handed in at the end of the course.

-Per iods Content Personal Study Objectives Week 6 2 per Identification of aircraft antennas Hangars: Antenna identification: o COM (VHF) o HF o ELT o ADF o VOR-LOC-GS o DME o MKR o GPS o Transponder. o Weather Radar Write report (individually) to be handed in at the end of the course.
+Per iods Content Personal Study Objectives Week 6 2 per Identification of aircraft antennas Hangars: Antenna identification: COM (VHF) HF ELT ADF VOR-LOC-GS DME MKR GPS Transponder.
+Weather Radar Write report (individually) to be handed in at the end of the course.
 0265 # 2.1.
 Week 7 2 per.
 Removing and installing of radios, identifying their types, their models, their locations and their serial numbers.
 Hangars: Learn techniques of removal and installation of avionics equipment (Allen wrench, chassis components, Dzus fasteners) Write report (individually) to be handed in at the end of the course.
 0265 # 3.1 and 5.1.
 Week 8 2 per.
 Antenna installation (On a metal plaque).
-Laboratory: o Check knowledge on the use of hazardous materials (CRP) o Learn techniques for installing antennas Review WHMIS symbols and regulations Written report (individually) handed-in at the end of the course 0265 # 4.1, 4.2 and 5.1.
-Week 9 4 per.
+Laboratory: ○ Check knowledge on the use of hazardous materials (CRP) ○ Learn techniques for installing antennas Review WHMIS symbols and regulations Written report (individually) handed-in at the end of the course 0265 # 4.1, 4.2 and 5.1.
+Week 9 2 per.
 Introduction to FMS systems.
-At 438 Squadron and hangars - theoretical and practical information on the AMS of Bell CH-146 Griffon of RCAF Written report (individually) handed-in at the end of the course 0265 # 2.1, 2.2, 4.1.
+Verification of Characteristics & Principles of antennas and electromagnetic waves.
+At 438 Squadron and hangars - theoretical and practical information on the AMS of Bell CH-146 Griffon of RCAF Laboratory: - Dimension of an antenna related to its frequency - Impedance adaptation - Grounding of a Marconi antenna - ROS verification in different Written report (individually) handed-in at the end of the course 0265 # 2.1, 2.2, 4.1.
 4.2 and 5.1.
-Week 10 1 per EFIS operation demonstration Laboratory - EFIS mock- up: o Analyse EFIS system operation o Validate displayed data compared to input signals. o Verify data and image transfer between displays.
+Week 10 1 per EFIS operation demonstration situations Laboratory - EFIS mock- up: Analyse EFIS system operation Validate displayed data compared to input signals.
+Verify data and image transfer between displays.
 Review knowledge on short range navigation Written report (individually) handed-in at the end of the course 0265 # 2.1, 2.2, 4.1.
 4.2 and 5.1.